The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Description of input simulations

-Note that this quartet of foreground models includes the model \doso{}, used for large-scale $B$-mode forecasts in \cite{2019JCAP...02..056A}, and therefore represents an extension of the Galactic foreground scenarios probed in that past analysis.
-As for the CMB simulations, the multi-frequency foreground maps at the SO reference frequencies have been convolved with Gaussian beams, to reach the expected angular resolution.
-We assume delta-like frequency bandpasses in order to accelerate the production of these simulations, although all pipelines are able to handle finite bandpasses.
+We note that this set of foreground models generalizes the what was done \cite{2019JCAP...02..056A}, since it includes the \doso{} model, used for large-scale B-mode forecasts in that earlier analysis.
+As for the CMB simulations, the multi-frequency foreground maps at the SO reference frequencies were convolved with Gaussian beams, to reach the expected angular resolution.
+We assumed delta-like frequency bandpasses in order to accelerate the production of these simulations, although all pipelines are able to handle finite bandpasses.
 Therefore this approximation should not impact the performance of any of the pipelines presented here.